-If you realize that you need additional licenses or modules, please feel free to contact the sales team via e-mail: sales@copadata.com (mailto:sales@copadata.com)
+If you find that you need other modules or licenses, our staff will be happy to help you.
+Email sales@copadata.com (mailto:sales@copadata.com).

 2. Energy Edition

 zenon Energy Edition is a package with special functionality for the energy sector and the procedural technology.
 The user benefits from easy-to-implement functions that allow for an individual adjustment of the application to the physical environment.